jordiclive/jordiclive.github.io/books.md

   <img src="https://images-na.ssl-images-amazon.com/images/I/81U74hT9fFL.jpg" alt="Dirac" height= "236" width="150" style="float: left;margin:0 10px 10px 0" />
 </a>

-A great, complementary talk by Farmelo: [link](https://www.youtube.com/watch?v=YfYon2WdR40)
+A great, complementary talk by Farmelo can be found [here](https://www.youtube.com/watch?v=YfYon2WdR40)

 I found this book to the most remarkable page-turner.
 Farmelo is obsessed with his subject but he is an assiduous, observant and fair biographer.
 The book reveals Paul Dirac’s fragility, along with his awesome intellectual power as a young man: The Principles of Quantum Mechanics, is still an acclaimed text today, due to Dirac’s inspired clarity.
 Dirac’s humble origins were completely atypical, especially compared to the quantum physicists avant-garde; this book describes how this quiet man ended up living the most incredible life, becoming often involved in the historical events defining that period.
 Dirac set off the chain-reaction of physicists predicting particles through thought alone.